amicuchu/NintendoClientsWiki/NEX-Overview-(Game-Servers).md

 ### The protocols used by NEX
 ![](https://www.dropbox.com/s/wahcq2ifyncd3bu/protocols.png?raw=1)

 At the highest level, NEX provides a bunch of [services](NEX-Protocols), with each service providing several methods.
 To achieve this, NEX uses a simple [RMC protocol](RMC-Protocol) (remote method call).
-Whenever a game wants to call a method on a service, NEX builds a RMC request and sends it through the underlying connection.
+Whenever a game wants to call a method on a service, NEX builds an RMC request and sends it through the underlying connection.

 The underlying protocol varies per game and platform.
 Originally, the purpose of [PRUDP](PRUDP-Protocol) was to reliably send UDP packets.
 Starting with Nintendo Switch, NEX also supports TCP and WebSocket as underlying protocol however.